Biosystems-Analytics-Lab/shellcast/docs/DATABASE.md

   - Port: 3306
 5. After a few moments, the database tables should load and you should be able to browse the database.

-## Downloading database tables
+## 3. Downloading Database Tables

 You can download the current state of the database as CSV files using Sequel Pro.
 1. Select all of the tables you'd like to download records for.
 2. Click the gear icon at the bottom left of the window.
 3. Choose "Export > As CSV file...".
 4. A new window should open where you can change some settings related to the export.
 The default settings are probably what you want, so just choose where you want to the files to be saved to and click "Export".

-## Editing user information and leases
+## 4. Editing User Information and Leases

 - User information such as phone number, email address, and email/text/probability preference can be found in the users table.
 Simply double-click on the value you would like to change.
 - User lease information such as growing area name, CMU name, rainfall threshold, and location can be found in the user_leases table.
 Simply double-click on the value you would like to change.

+## 5. Contact Information

+If you have any questions, feedback, or suggestions [please submit an issue](https://github.ncsu.edu/biosystemsanalyticslab/shellcast/issues) or reach out to Sheila Saia (ssaia at ncsu dot edu) or Natalie Nelson (nnelson4 at ncsu dot edu).